Personal Lines of Credit Vs. Credit Cards

 Build your credit history: If you make consistent payments and keep your credit utilization low, both a credit card and a personal line of credit can be a way to build credit.

 How you access your funds: How you access funds from a personal line of credit can vary.
-You might be able to write checks, transfer funds to a different account or use a card to make a purchase.
+You might be able to write checks, transfer funds to a different account or use a linked debit card to make a purchase.
 With a credit card, you can typically swipe, insert, tap or use your digital wallet at points of sale.

 How interest is accrued: If you carry an outstanding balance on your credit card or personal line of credit, you can be charged interest.
 However, credit cards often have a grace period on purchases.
-A grace period is the amount of time between the end of a billing cycle and the payment due date in which you are not charged interest on your purchases if you pay your credit card balance in full by the due date each month.
-If you do not pay the full balance by the due date each month, you may lose the grace period and instead be charged interest on your purchases from the date they’re posted to your account.
+A grace period is the amount of time between the end of a billing cycle and the payment due date in which you are not charged interest on your purchases if you pay your credit card statement balance in full by the due date each month.
+If you do not pay the full statement balance by the due date each month, you may lose the grace period and instead be charged interest on your purchases from the date they’re posted to your account.
 Other transactions on the credit card, like balance transfers and cash advances, typically do not have a grace period and interest may begin accruing on the date of these transactions.
 Personal lines of credit don’t have grace periods, so interest begins to accrue as soon as you use funds.

 Interest rates: Personal lines of credit can have lower interest rates than credit cards.